ByteRoman/ByteRoman/README.md

 # 👋 Hi, I’m Roman

-💻 Aspiring Systems Administrator & Cloud Engineer with a strong foundation in IT networking, system administration, and cloud technologies.
+💻 IT enthusiast with a strong foundation in IT networking, systems administration, and cloud technologies.
 I enjoy building practical projects, learning new tools, and sharing my progress here on GitHub.

 ---